Yadnesh-Ranshevare/DSA/Queue/Readme.md

          ^       ^
         front   rear
 ```
-4. add 6 ( to add six we first need to move the rear at the 0th index then we can add the six as in queue we can only add the element from the rear(end) )
+4. add 6 ( to add six we first need to move the rear at the 0th index then we can add six, as in queue we can only add the element at rear(end) )
 ```
 [ 6 |   | 3 | 4 | 5]
   ^       ^